Family Compact: Clergy reserves

 The Clergy Corporation was incorporated in 1819 to manage the Clergy Reserves.
 After John Strachan was appointed to the Executive Council, the advisory body to the Lieutenant Governor, in 1815, he began to push for the Church of England's autonomous control of the clergy reserves on the model of the Clergy Corporation created in Lower Canada in 1817.
-Although all clergymen in the Church of England were members of the body corporate, the act prepared in 1819 by Strachan's former student, Attorney General John Beverly Robinson, also appointed the Inspector General and the Surveyor General to the board, and made a quorum of three for meetings; these two public officers also sat on the Legislative Council with Strachan.
+Although all clergymen in the Church of England were members of the body corporate, the act prepared in 1819 by Strachan's former student, Attorney General John Beverly Robinson, also appointed the inspector general and the surveyor general to the board, and made a quorum of three for meetings; these two public officers also sat on the Legislative Council with Strachan.
 These three were usually members of the Family Compact.

-Upper Canada College and Kings College
+Upper Canada College and King's College

 Grammar schools provided a classical education and were preparation for higher learning and entry into the law or the ministry.
 Entrance was limited by high tuition fees, even though they were government supported.
 Common schools for teaching basic education received little support or regulation in comparison at this time.
 Working class education was trades based through the Master-journeyman-apprentice relationship.

 Upper Canada College was the successor to the Home District Grammar School taught by John Strachan, which became the Royal Grammar School in 1825.
 Upper Canada College was founded in 1829 by Lieutenant Governor Sir John Colborne (later Lord Seaton), to serve as a feeder school to the newly established King's College.
 It was modelled on the great public schools of Britain, most notably Eton.
 The school began teaching in the original Royal Grammar School and for several years the two organizations were essentially unified.

 On March 15, 1827, a royal charter was formally issued for King's College (now the University of Toronto).
 The granting of the charter was largely the result of intense lobbying by John Strachan, who took office as the first president of the college.
 The original three-storey Greek Revival school building was constructed on the present site of Queen's Park.
 Upper Canada College merged with King's College for a period after 1831.
 Under Strachan's guidance, King's College was a religious institution that closely aligned with the Church of England and the Family Compact.